 Create a number field (with no decimals) called Complete and add it to your project.

-Create a custom rule as per below that will add a 1 value whether the task is complete or incomplete: Note the last action to clear the Complete value.
+Create a custom rule as per below that will add a 1 value to Complete when the task is complete, or clear it if it ever becomes incomplete.
+Plus the fail safes to set 1 to Subtasks in case anyone clears the 1 value accidentally (this can be prevented on Enterprise plans, see step 10 below).
+Note the last action to clear the Complete value.

 Hi @Richard_Sather, I absolutely love this feature you have created!
 We would love to use this for our organisation but we use a non-US data centre.
 Would you know of something like this that is available for non-US data centres?